 I may also add a parent/child game early on Sat.

 Please let your Rink Supervisors know if you have any specific questions pertaining to your rink: Contact Matt @ ChamplainParkRink@gmail.com

 Our volunteers are eager to begin building the rink as soon as the weather permits, hopefully by mid-December.
 Typically, the base portion requires 10-15 cm’s of snowfall, followed by packing down the snow and flooding the ice which can take approximately one week.
-The current forecast suggests the preparation could begin by December 15th.
-The season can sometimes extend well into March as long as the entire community is committed to maintaining the ice surface.
-Our plan is to also revive the oval skating track this year.

 Given the current public health conditions and the City of Ottawa’s COVID protocols for indoor spaces, the CPCA made the difficult decision not to enter a rink supervision agreement with the City.
 As a result, the CPCA will not be providing public access to the Fieldhouse change rooms or supervised rink hours (including booked events).
 We will continue to monitor developments and the City’s guidance, and make any appropriate changes.
 We encourage all rink users to review the City of Ottawa’s outdoor skating rules.